OptionalNose/Wyrt/README.md

 So as long as the `libc` you are using follows the System V ABI Calling Convention, it *should* work.

 ---

+## Known Issues
+The Makefile compiles a debug version of the compiler with Address and Undefined Santizers enabled.
+These Sanitizers sometimes get upset about the large stack-depths in the parser and segfault (:.
+Just run the compiler repeatedly and it should work eventually.
+Alternatively, you could also just run it inside a debugger, and that seems to keep the Sanitzers from crashing.